ZhianMai/My-LeetCode-Solution/README.md

 - ### Binary Tree/PreorderInorderBuildingTree.java
   :link:[link](Binary%20Tree/PreorderInorderBuildingTree.java)
-- This is one of the tree deserializing problem.
+- This is one of the tree deserializing problems.
 Similiar problems are:
   - select two from in-order, pre-order, post-order, and level-order traversal to build binary tree;
   - select one from four types of traversal to build binary search tree.